Graphics¶ ↑

 show the results: the data are stored in data files, and then displayed by

-.
+using GNU graph.
 Ruby/GSL provides simple interfaces to

-to plot vectors or histograms directly without
+GNU graph to plot vectors or histograms directly without

 storing them in data files.
 Although the methods described below do not

-cover all the functionalities of GNU graph
+cover all the functionalities of GNU graph, these are useful

 to check calculations and get some speculations on the data.